-Sc1 in science lists a group of related holistic or integrated skills of scientific investigation.
+The 'Scientific enquiry' section of the programme of study lists a group of related 'holistic' or 'integrated' skills of scientific investigation.
 These lists are judged to be of the type described in section 4.3.4 above, for which good pedagogy requires that they should be taught and learnt in an integrated way.
 These then are considered to be amenable for the purposes of this exercise but, as detailed in section 4.5, will not be included when determining the question of 50% coverage.

 The remaining requirements have been examined for amenability.
 For many of these, appropriate learning and teaching requires first-hand physical exploration and experience of the real world as described in section 4.3.3.
-An example of this is that 'pupils should be taught to compare everyday materials and objects on the basis of their material properties, including hardness, strength, flexibility and magnetic behaviour, and to relate these properties to everyday uses of the materials' (Sc3 1a).
+An example of this is:

+Pupils should be taught to compare everyday materials on the basis of their properties, including hardness, strength, flexibility and magnetic behaviour, and to relate these properties to everyday uses of materials.